Ever wondered whether you could make money from YouTube?

 Many people who have specialist knowledge or a particular talent – from make-up to music to comedy – have become YouTube stars.

-If you hope to make any money from your YouTube videos, they must meet these minimum requirements:
+If you hope to make money from YouTube videos, they must meet these minimum requirements:

 - The content must be family friendly